Photograph: John Collier, Questa 1943, FSA/OWI, archived at the Library of Congress.

-The Questa History and Community Trail circles from the village center to the old church plaza and back around on an initial .6-mile route.
+The Questa History Trail circles from the village center to the old church plaza and back around on an initial .6-mile route.

 Future landscaping work will create roadside walking areas or markings and, where needed, a physical trail itself.
 Final signs will incorporate historic images and quotes from community members with complete oral histories cached online.
 The trail will be enhanced by reproductions of historic (and more recent) photographs serving as public art and visual anthropology.

 Topics include: timeline of people in this place, ancient settlements, rare geologic features, multi-cultural origins, frontier religious devotion, acequias, the role of mining, and the restoration of Questa’s 1800s church.

-Phase Three – we connect to trail systems to our east and west, from the Enchanted Circle to the Rio Grande Trail.
+Phase Three – the Questa History Trail becomes the heart of an expanded Questa History and Community trail system as we connect to trails to our east and west, from the Enchanted Circle to the Rio Grande Trail extending the length of our state!

 Add your input, skills, and knowledge.
 The team grows with you!
 Our founding team is a diverse group from the community.
 More about us below.